sukhik/private-training/posts/secondpost.md

   - statement
   - policy
 ---
-Training continues but the utmost precautions are being taken to COMPLETELY LIMIT contact including the implementation of physical distancting at a clearance of 6ft.
+Training continues but the utmost precautions are being taken to COMPLETELY LIMIT contact including the implementation of physical distancing at a clearance of 6ft.

 ## If you or your player are experiencing symptoms or a fever, please stay home.